foundry4/job-roles/squad-manager.md

 **Salary**

-£60,000 - £70,000pa + benefits
+£50,000 - £60,000pa + benefits

 **Apply**

-Email jukesie@notbinary.co.uk with a CV (or a link to LinkedIn if you prefer) and a few words about what appeals to you about this role.
+Email jobs@notbinary.co.uk with a CV (or a link to LinkedIn if you prefer) and a few words about what appeals to you about this role.
 We'll take it from there.

-**closing date: midnight 31/03/2019** *(basically the idea is we'll have this as an ongoing recruitment but two weeks open - then a month to sift, interview and decide.
-Then if needed we'll reopen and follow the same cadence.*

 **Hiring process**

-Interviews will consist of an initial conversation with one of the Partners to get an idea of your working history and approach.
+Interviews will consist of an initial conversation with one of the Directors to get an idea of your work history and approach.
 If successful then there will be a more technical interview with the lead specialist.
 We don’t do riddles or whiteboards - we ask straight questions and are looking for evidence of potential as much as experience.
 Interviews can be in person or via the video chat client of your preference - candidates choice.

 Assuming it all goes well we will make an offer.
 We will also arrange an opportunity to meet other members of the team ahead of your start date.
 We’ll cover any expenses and give you a couple of extra days leave if you take us up on the offer.